DankHill2020/TheEntireWorld/README.md

 4. Inside Unreal, there is one part that is needed if you want to have the sequence importer work with the Engine open

-5. Edit > Project Settings > Python > Startup Scripts > Add an Array Element > set the path for the new index to be whatever your local path of  //tools/unreal_tools/http_server.py is... on my PC this is C:/depot/tools/unreal_tools/http_server.py
+5. Edit > Project Settings > Python > Startup Scripts > Add an Array Element > set the path for the new index to be whatever your local path of  //tools/unreal_tools/http_server.py is... on my PC this is C:/depot/tools/unreal_tools/http_server.py.
+If this is not there by default, you may have to Load the Python Scripting related Plugins

 6. I walk through the functionality and how to get this setup in a few vimeo videos, though some updates have happened since then to the UI and the setup... this part is defined there : https://vimeo.com/user58067839 ; https://vimeo.com/user58067839